GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/IntegratedTests.rst

 #.
 Step 3.
 Download and unpack the new baselines from the link provided at the bottom of the test logs
 #.
 Step 4.
 Inspect the test results using the *test_results.html* file
 #.
 Step 5.
 Verify that the changes in the baseline files are desired
 #.
 Step 6.
 Update the baseline ID in the *GEOS/.integrated_tests.yaml* file
 #.
 Step 7.
+Add a justification for the baseline changes to the *GEOS/BASELINE_NOTES.md* file
+#.
+Step 8.
 Commit your changes and push the code
 #.
-Step 8.
+Step 9.
 Wait for the CI tests to re-run and verify that the integrated tests step passed